Premature Age-Adjusted Mortality*

 Key Measure Methods

 Premature Age-Adjusted Mortality measures the number of deaths among residents under the age of 75 per 100,000 population.
-Rates measure the number of events (i.e., deaths, births, etc.) in a given time period (generally one or more years) divided by the average number of people at risk during that period.
-Rates help us compare data across counties with different population sizes.
+Rates measure the number of events (e.g., deaths, births) in a given time period (generally one or more years) divided by the average number of people at risk during that period.
+Rates facilitate data comparisons across counties with different population sizes.

 Age is a non-modifiable risk factor, and as age increases, poor health outcomes are more likely.
 We report an age-adjusted rate in order to fairly compare counties with differing age structures.

-Premature Death is a Rare Event (statistically speaking)
+Premature Age-Adjusted Mortality is a rare event (statistically speaking)

 Premature death is a relatively rare event in most counties.
-Counties with smaller populations can see a lot of change in their rates of premature death data from year to year.
+Counties with smaller populations can see a lot of change in their premature death rates from year to year.
 Such changes are usually due to normal variation and are not necessarily caused by any actual change in the underlying risk of premature death in the county.
-To help determine if the premature death change in a county is due to normal variation or real change, we recommend examining the provided error margins.
-Error margins are statistical tools that consider variation in measures.
+To help determine if the change in premature death rate in a county is due to normal variation or actual change in community experience, we recommend examining the provided error margins.
+Error margins are statistical tools that can aid interpretation of variation in measures.
 If the error margins overlap year to year, it’s less likely that the variation in premature death reflects real underlying changes.

 Deaths are counted in the county where the individual lived.
-So, even if an individual dies in a car crash on the other side of the state, that death is attributed to his/her home county.
+So, even if an individual dies in a car crash on the other side of the state, the death is attributed to the individual's county of residence.